William Eichler 01 July 2025

 It also urged the Government to act on adult social care in the short- and medium-term rather than wait until the Casey Commission issues its final report in 2028.

-In her speech to the LGA’s annual conference today, LGA chair Cllr Louise Gittins, will say: ‘Health does not begin in hospitals – it begins in homes, streets, parks, and schools.
+In her speech to the LGA’s annual conference today, LGA chair Cllr Louise Gittins, said: ‘Health does not begin in hospitals – it begins in homes, streets, parks, and schools.
 The NHS cannot deliver a healthier society on its own.

 ‘Councils are already leading bold, local solutions that work and are key to building a modern, joined-up system that delivers for people.